-Understanding Surveillance System Options
+Understanding Video Surveillance System Options

 Remote video surveillance is a critical component of nearly every industry.
-Whether you’re using it to optimize your workflow or protect your construction site from theft and vandalism, it’s important to be equipped with the right technology.
+Whether you’re using it to optimize your workflow or protect your construction site from theft and vandalism, it’s important to be equipped with the right video technology.

-First Things First: Video Surveillance Basics
+First Things First: Remote Video Surveillance Basics

 Since we’re talking definitions: You probably already know, but in case you don’t, video surveillance refers to any camera or systems of cameras used to watch your indoor or outdoor location to detect or record criminal or suspicious activity.
 With cameras, you can choose to go with analog (CCTV) cameras or digital (IP).